 I must have walked past these silicone piping bags a ton of times.
 They sell them at Hobbycraft (a regular haunt of mine) and they’re available on Amazon too.
 I’ve always just used disposable piping bags in the past as I think they’re really easy to handle and just chuck away rather than clean up all that greasy butter cream when you’re done.
 But I figured at £5 it was worth a try.
 Good decision.

-I had some cupcakes to make for Free Cakes For Kids so I thought that it was the perfect testing opportunity.
+I had someto make for so I thought that it was the perfect testing opportunity.
 When I make cupcakes for outside friends and family I measure the cake mix into each cupcake case.
 I know that sounds a bit OCD but it’s the only way I can get them almost even.
 I do try to be professional!
 The way I do this is by measuring each cupcake as I go.
 When using this piping bag it was a doddle.
 The silicone piping bag has a smooth inside so the ingredients can be squirted out easily but it has a lightly textured outside so your sticky/wet hands can still grip it firmly.
 I have to admit I was surprised how easy it was to handle and control.

 When I fill a piping bag with cake mix I place it in a large jug, fold the edges over the top and then fill.
 If I’m filling a smaller bag I simply use a tall glass.
 This has been the easiest and cleanest way to fill a bag.
 Make sure that the bottom is folded up so no mixture can escape while you’re filling and if you need to stop half way through filling or decorating you can just pop it back in the jug or glass.

 You can see how easy it is to fill cupcake cases using the silicone piping bag below.
 See?
 Not a drop out of place!